egordorichev/BurningKnight/item_ideas.md

 * cat's ear (titjoys' ear)
 * pepega

-* chance to use your weapon backwards fire back (/ use your sword)
-* chance to fire in all directions when you fire (/ use your sword)

 * dmg up speed down
 * dmg up (big)
 * fire rate up damage down